-GRoW is the philanthropic initiative led by Gregory Annenberg Weingarten, a Vice President and Director of the Annenberg Foundation, which is dedicated to supporting innovative projects in the arts, education and humanitarian efforts.
+GRoW, the philanthropic initiative led by Gregory Annenberg Weingarten, a Vice President and Director of the Annenberg Foundation, is dedicated to supporting humanitarian efforts across the globe as well as innovative projects in education and the arts.

 Repatriation of Native American Objects